flouciel/flouciel.github.io/src/content/blog/ios-structure.md

 description: "Breaking down the basics of IPA structure, know what you're testing before you dive in."
 ---

-When I first started security testing iOS apps, I didn’t really care about diving deep into the details of IPA file.
+When I first started security testing iOS apps, I didn't really care about diving deep into the details of IPA files.
 I was more focused on finding vulnerabilities and running basic tests.
-But that changed when a QA engineer asked me during a mobile security training session: "What exactly is inside an IPA app?".
+But that changed when a QA engineer asked me during a mobile security training session: "What exactly is inside an IPA app?"

 Maybe this blog post will answer her question and serve as a note for myself.